 - Ability to cut the bottom side of square tubes

-- Optimized routine copes the trailing end of one section, leading end of the next section and cuts the sections to length in one optimized cycle
+- Optimised routine copes the trailing end of one section, leading end of the next section and cuts the sections to length in one cycle

 - Low maintenance cost due to the utilization of a standard PC platform